ingadhoc/stock/stock_usability_batch_picking/README.rst

 #.
 For now, make batch proccessing only available for incoming
 #.
 Add integration with stock voucher so you can introduce voucher number on the batch
 #.
 Add picking origin field on operations
+#.
+Restrict picking validation only if at least one operation has done quantity (default behaviour of validating everything is confusing)
+#.
+Alert user when cancelling a batch that all pickings are going to be cancelled

 Installation
 ============